 What is a SAS?

-A SAS is a Silvicultural Accredited Surveyor.
-They make use of silviculture plans and prescriptions and other information to conduct or confirm the stratification of a survey unit, ensure the accuracy and thoroughness of data collection and mapping, confirm and identify additional critical site factors that may influence the attainment of management objectives set out in plans, and make preliminary recommendations for future treatment (The Silviculture Survey Accreditation Process, Forest Practices Branch).
+A Silvicultural Accredited Surveyor (SAS) makes use of silviculture plans and prescriptions and other information to conduct or confirm the stratification of a survey unit, ensure the accuracy and thoroughness of data collection and mapping, confirm and identify additional critical site factors that may influence the attainment of management objectives set out in plans, and make preliminary recommendations for future treatment (The Silviculture Survey Accreditation Process, Forest Practices Branch).

 - Become accredited through FLNRORD's Silviculture Survey Accreditation Process.

-- Complete the SAS Application Package and submit it and any other required documents (see next item) and membership fees.
+- Complete the SAS Application Package and submit it and any other required documents (see next item) and registration fees.

 - Complete and submit the ethics exam (contained within the application package) with your application package if you are an enrolled member (FIT, TFT, and FP).
-ABCFP registered members and special permit holders do not have to complete the ethics exam.
+ABCFP registrants and special permit holders do not have to complete the ethics exam.